nasyrov/laravel-imgix/README.md

 ]
 ```

-Register the facade in `config/app.php`:
+Optionally register the facade in `config/app.php`:

 ``` php
 'aliases' => [